Notist-Dartmouth/api/README.md

-Having problems with consistent linting -- in my Atom editor, doing airbnb style but just doing standard when I run `npm start`

 Number 1 priority is common/routes/PostList/components/PostListItem

+Linter works with airbnb style!
+Warnings/errors generated from `npm start` are as desired!

 - For chat on the right side, just need an empty, collapsible drawer (will later integrate with socket.io)